 - A reduction in the use of seclusion as well as other restrictive interventions such as physical and mechanical restraint and Pro Re Nata (PRN) medication.

 - A decrease in incidents of verbal aggression, however, there was no change in other types of aggression.

 It is also worth noting that the reduction in the use of restrictive interventions did not result in an increase in aggressive or violent behaviour.

 Where to next?

-Dr Maguire and the team will now further refine these two instruments and the training to improve their effectiveness and useability for staff.
+Dr Maguire and the team will now further refine the eDASA+APP and the training to improve their effectiveness and useability for staff.
 Future research will include larger samples of consumers in both forensic mental health and mainstream mental health services and involve consumers and people with lived experience to refine and enhance the interventions.

 Congratulations to Dr Maguire and the team!
-We hope that the development of these instruments continues to see a reduction in aggressive and violent behaviour and the eventual elimination of the use of seclusion in our workplace.
+We hope that the development of the eDASA+APP continues to see a reduction in aggressive and violent behaviour and the eventual elimination of the use of seclusion in our workplace.